Mamasodikov/audiobooks/README.md

 # UIC AudioBooks

-Welcome to **UIC AudioBooks**—a Flutter project developed for testing task of UIC Group.
+Welcome to **UIC AudioBooks** — a Flutter project developed for testing task of UIC Group.
 This app offers a seamless experience for browsing, downloading, and listening to audiobooks, designed with user-friendly interfaces and robust performance.

-### ⚠️  (Books are not actual books, presented only random sample audios due copyright, so don't judge it)
+### ⚠️  (Books are not actual books, presented only random sample audios due to copyright, most audios are the same and may repeat, so don't judge it)

 ## Developer

 **Muhammad Aziz Mamasodikov**

 ---

 ## Features